 Yes, they’re light to carry and cheap to buy.
 But they don’t fill you up, they don’t taste particularly nice, and they offer you very little by way of nutritional value.

-You can (occasionally) buy hotel packages which include your room, your breakfast, your dinner and a packed lunch.
+You can (occasionally) buy hotel packages that include your room, breakfast, dinner, and a packed lunch.

 Be sure to look for these deals when you book.
-It’s a good way of getting three square meals a day at a price which won’t affect your motorcycle touring budget.
+It’s a good way of getting three square meals a day at a price that won’t affect your motorcycle touring budget.

 But you can bag yourself a good, wholesome meal by purchasing ready-cooked meats (hot rotisserie chicken is my favourite), fresh bread, a fresh cake, and whatever else you can find in the ‘reduced’ baskets.